 And we have the word of the prophets made more certain, and you will do well to pay attention to it, as to a light shining in a dark place, until the day dawns and the morning star rises in your hearts.
 (II Peter 1:19)

 The above verse is well worth our consideration.
-Peter is saying that the three disciples indeed did hear the very voice of God while they were on the Mount of Transfiguration.
-But we have a source of truth more trustworthy than a voice from Heaven, and that is the writing of the Prophets of Israel.
+Peter is saying that the three disciples indeed did hear the very voice of God while they were on the Mount of Transfiguration, and that we have a source of truth more trustworthy than a voice from Heaven, and that is the writing of the Prophets of Israel.

-Peter says we are to pay attention to the Scripture, for they are a light shining in a dark place.
-I think by the “word of the prophets” Peter meant the whole Old Testament.
+Peter says we are to pay attention to the Scriptures, for they are a light shining in a dark place.
+I think by the “word of the prophets,” Peter meant the whole Old Testament.
 We are to study the Old Testament until the day dawns and the morning star rises in our heart.

 Peter at this point has described the working of the new covenant.
 The Christian is to continually study and meditate on the Scriptures, both the Old Testament and the New Testament as well.
 We are to notice what God has commanded concerning us and we are to keep praying for the wisdom and strength to obey what is written.

 Obedience to the Scriptures is absolutely necessary, but this is not the new covenant.
-The new covenant consists of God writing His eternal moral law in our mind and heart.
+The new covenant consists of God writing His eternal moral law in our minds and hearts.
 Thus we become the Word of God.
-As this takes place in our personality, we begin to behave righteously.
+As this takes place in our personalities, we begin to behave righteously.